-During the 2019 Legislative Session, the General Assembly passed 2019 Iowa Acts, House File 766, section 59 (now codified as Iowa Code section 135.11B), which provides that the Executive Director of the Board of Medicine shall be appointed by the Director of the Department of Public Health.
-This Notice proposes to amend subrules 1.3(5) and 1.3(6) to reflect this change.
+During the 2019 Legislative Session, the General Assembly passed 2019 Iowa Acts, House File 766, section 59 (now codified as Iowa Code section 135.11B), which provided that the Executive Director of the Board of Medicine shall be appointed by the Director of the Department of Public Health.
+This rule making amends subrules 1.3(5) and 1.3(6) to reflect this change.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.